tooltwist/juice.io/src/v2/guide/index.md

 ------------- | -------------
 Deployables  | Deployables are programs that can be either existing projects or software that the projects require to run (such as mySQL, ContentService or LoginService).
 Project  | A project is a program that is in the process of development.
 Not all deployables will be projects.
-Deployments | These are deployables that are to be configured with a selected environment.
+Deployments | Deployments are deployables that are in the process of being configured with a selected environment.
 You must declare the relationship between the deployable and the environment in the deployable tab before configuration.
 Dependencies | Dependencies are deployables that are required to run exisiting projects and other deployables.
 For example, a project might require LoginService and ContentService to run, therefore they would be the projects dependencies.
 A dependency might also have its own dependencies, which would be declared on its own deployables page.
-Environments | Environments are exactly as you would imagine, they can be on a local server or on a pre-setup server.
+Environments | Environments should be managed by infrastructure, and devs should only have access to development environments.
+These can refer to environments on a local server or otherwise (such as UAT, pre-production, production etc).
 Variables | Variables are the configurable values that are required for each project to be deployed (such as endpoints or database name).
 Variables should be created for every deployable and their dependencies, and each variable will be given values when configuring a project.

 #### Adding data
 The rest is intuitive and the process of adding information is up to you.
 However, generally we might suggest the following order:  (This will include screen shots as a guide, once the UI is ready)
-1. Your first step might be to add the deployables.
+1. Your first step could be to add deployables.
 Depending on how complicated or numerous your programs are, this might take a while.
 Alternatively you may wish to add all deployables relevant to a certain project, then go through the entire process for each project to ensure that you do not miss any dependencies (deployables) for that project.
 2. Next, you should populate the relevant fields for each deployable.
 This includes entering in the deployables variables and dependencies.
 You should have all deployables added already, so adding dependencies is as simple as selecting the deployable from a list.
 3. Adding environments will be the simplest part of the process.
 Simply add the names and specifications of your environments.
 4. Next add the names and roles for users who will need access to Juice.
 The users tab will only be viewable for the superuser or read/write users.
 This displays a list of all users with access to your Juice account, their accessibility which can be edited, and the projects and environments that they are involved in.
 5. Lastly, as a superuser you will need to manually add users to each project or environment, or create read/write access for other users so that they can add themselves and members of their team to projects and environments where applicable.
-However, it is important to make sure that limited users have read/write access to minimise the chances of human error.
+However, it is important to limit users that have read/write access to minimise the chances of human error.

 {% raw %}
 <br>